zhumingpassional/RLSolver/README.md

 2) Non-graph

-The data is not graph, such as the set cover problem, knapsack problem, BILP.
+The data is not graph, such as the set cover problem, knapsack problem, and BILP.

 ## Results

 Link: https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw (CODE: gc8y)